-removeUnused logical (FALSE), if False: (standard is to set them to original annotation), If preCleanup logical (TRUE), if TRUE, remove all reads in region (-5:-1, 1:5) of all original tss in leaders.
-This is to keep original TSS if it is only +/- 5 bases from the original.

-pseudoLength a numeric, default 1.
+removeUnused logical (FALSE), if False: (standard is to set them to original annotation), If TRUE: remove leaders that did not have any cage support. preCleanup logical (TRUE), if TRUE, remove all reads in region (-5:-1, 1:5) of all original tss in leaders.
+This is to keep original TSS if it is only $+/-5$ bases from the original. pseudoLength a numeric, default 1.
 Add a pseudo length for all the UTRs.
-Will not extend a leader if it would make it go outside the defined seqlengths of the chromosome (for non circular chromosomes), or extending closer than 50 nucleotides to upstream cds.
+Will not extend a leader if it would make it go outside the defined seqlengths of the chromo- some (for non circular chromosomes), or extending closer than 50 nucleotides to upstream cds.
 So this length is not guaranteed for all!